-What Is a College Coach and What Do They Do?
+What Is a College Coach?

-A college coach––also called a college admissions consultant––specializes in helping students achieve success in the college admissions process.
+A college coach—also called a college admissions consultant—specializes in helping students achieve success in the college admissions process.
 These individuals are often former college admissions officers who have firsthand knowledge and expertise to share with prospective students.

 Generally, the college coach's number one job is helping a student to achieve their end goal of getting into school.
 They do that by offering personalized advice to help students in selecting and applying for colleges.
 They can also help guide students' decision-making when it comes to things like extracurricular activities, curriculum choices, and college essay topics.

 College coaches can help with the undergraduate and graduate school admissions process.
 Depending on which college or university your child wants to attend, the coaching process can begin as early as middle school.
-In addition to covering academics and extracurricular activities, a college coach can also discuss the financial aspects of choosing a college and applying for financial aid, including scholarships and grants.
+In addition to covering academics and extracurricular activities, a college coach can also discuss the financial aspects of choosing a college and applying for financial aid, scholarships, and grants.

 All of these services can be offered through one-on-one coaching sessions, which can be conducted in person or online.
 Coaches can also provide additional support via email or phone, so you're not limited to only working with admissions consultants in your local area.

-Paying an additional $10,000 for coaching services may strain your budget if you're already planning to spend thousands of dollars to cover tuition, fees and other costs of attendance.
+Paying an additional $10,000 for coaching services may strain your budget if you're already planning to spend thousands of dollars to cover tuition, fees, and other costs of attendance.
 On the other hand, spending $1,000 for college coaching may be within your budget.

 Is Hiring a College Coach Worth It?